The Diocese of Omaha is officially founded on August 2, 1885, under Bishop James O'Connor.

 Begun in the fall of 2009, the new roof of St. Peter Church is finished by Baker Roofing.
 Tiles with the same coloring and fabricated by the original manufacturer, Ludowici Roof Tile, are used to preserve the look of the building.
 New roofs are also put upon the convent and parish office building and garages by Hawkins Roofing Company.

 On September 11, St. Peter Church hosts the Spiritual Warfare Conference at Qwest Center Omaha.
 Almost 8,000 people attend the event.

 Rev. Rheo Castillo Ofalsa is appointed parochial vicar (associate pastor) of St. Peter Parish on July 2.

 On June 3 the St. Peter Church building is closed for six months to repair and renew its interior.
 During that time Masses and other sacraments are celebrated in McMahon Hall.

 On April 30 Rev. Damien Cook completes his last day as pastor of St. Peter Parish.
 Rev. Cook begins a new assignment as pastor of Christ the King Parish in Omaha on May 1, 2015.

-On May 1 Rev. Rheo Ofalsa is appointed temporary Parish Administrator to lead the parish between Rev. Cook's departure and the appointment of the future pastor, Rev. John Broheimer.
+From May 1 to August 16 Rev. Rheo Castillo Ofalsa is appointed temporary Parish Administrator to lead the parish between Rev. Cook's departure and the appointment of the future pastor, Rev. John Broheimer.